 These notes, talks and guidelines have been prepared for various purposes and contexts.

 In the summer of 2019 Dr. Caroline Farey traveled to Mount Angel Abbey in St. Benedict, Oregon, USA, to give a series of talks at the abbeyʼs annual Oblate Study Days.
 She presented twelve sessions to more than forty of the abbeyʼs numerous oblates—lay people, married or single, as well as diocesan priests spiritually associated with the community of Benedictine monks.
 The theme uniting all the sessions comes from a single line of the ancient hymn Ubi Caritas: “The love of Christ has gathered us into One.
-Congregavit nos in unum Christi amor.ˮ In each session Dr. Farey uses sacred artworks to illuminate and illustrate fundamental teachings of the Catholic faith.
-She also explores in practical workshop activities ways of communicating the reality of what Jesus Christ—from the Father, in the Holy Spirit—is actually doing in and through his Church.
+Congregavit nos in unum Christi amor.ˮ In each session Dr. Farey uses sacred artworks to illustrate fundamental teachings of the Catholic faith.

 These short notes are designed as a handout to help Catholics understand some of the deep truths of the Catholic faith that comes to us from the apostles, in relation to different sessions of the Alpha programme, an evangelisation tool often used in Catholic parishes.